 Let’s begin with a common example: people often get into behavioral health as a direct care worker.
 That requires some pretty thick skin.
 Treating people with serious behavioral health issues isn’t always an easy spot to be in.

 In speaking to some of the former behavioral health professionals on the Sigmund team, they all agree that being a direct care worker can take a mental and physical toll.

-It’s a position that is demanding in a way that makes it difficult to completely prepare for.
-Romana Brigante, Sigmund’s Sales Operation Manager and former social worker, describes it like this: “You read about everything in a textbook and think you understand it.
+It’s a position that is demanding in a way that is difficult to completely prepare for.
+Romana Brigante, Sigmund’s Sales Operation Manager and licensed social worker, describes it like this: “You read about everything in a textbook and think you understand it.
 Then, quickly, you find out it’s nothing like reading a textbook.”

 Depending on the communities an organization serves, being a direct care worker can be surprising, scary, overwhelming, exhausting; sometimes all of the above.

 Behavioral health patients can be dishonest, they may break the rules.
 In more serious cases they may self-harm or become violent with others.
 A direct care worker may deal with all of those scenarios and more in a single day.

 The work itself can be very difficult right from the beginning.
 If behavioral health professionals consistently work in hectic, high-stress environments, it can have very real mental, emotional, and physical implications.

 It’s not uncommon for a direct care worker to burn out in such a position after a few years and quit, thus creating a turnover issue for the organization.